colbin8r/leaflet.toc.control/README.md

 Webpack, the bundler, can be configured in `webpack.config.js`.

 Babel, the transpiler used by both Gulp and Webpack, has duplicated configurations in `gulpfile.babel.js` and `webpack.config.js`.
+As of 7/24/2017 `.babelrc` is not in use, although it would be a good idea to move the common configuration to that file.

 ESLint, the linter, can be configured in `.eslintrc.json`.